Akita Breed Guide

 The Akita has a muscular built, fit for work and harsher terrain.
 Their thick coat is intended to repel water and snow, making them a tough and powerful breed.
 These extremely loyal dogs provide an unbreakable companionship that is ideal for experienced pet owners.

-Their fiercely obedient disposition makes them a great protector and companion.
-Contrary to their harsh appearance, their personality is loving and playful.
+Akita behavior is fiercely obedient which makes them a great protector and companion.
+Contrary to their harsh appearance, the Akita personality is loving and playful.
 Akita’s can be distrusting of strangers and should be trained early on to become more social.
 Early exposure and training to other dogs and humans can really benefit an Akita when it comes to their social interactions.
 Because of their independent nature, Akita’s will try and fight to be the alpha-male.
 This can start conflicts with other dogs, especially when they are of the same sex.

 Are Akitas Hard to Train?